Best Couch Cushions for Back Pain — Top Picks for Lounges, Bedrooms & Reading Corners

 |---|---|---|---|---|---|

-| Memory Foam | High | Soft, molds to your body, supports lower back, long-lasting | May feel warm, slightly heavier | 3–5 years | Living rooms, bedrooms, reading corners |
+| Memory Foam | High | Contours to body shape, supports lower back, widely used for comfort | May retain heat during long sitting sessions | Approx. 3–5 years (depending on use) | Living rooms, bedrooms, reading corners |

-| High-Density Foam | Very Firm | Firm support, maintains shape, highly durable | Less soft than memory foam | 5+ years | Home offices, lounges needing strong support |
+| High-Density Foam | Very Firm | Strong support, maintains shape for long-term use | Less soft compared to memory foam | Up to 5+ years with proper care | Lounges, home offices, heavy daily use |

-| Inflatable / Adjustable | Medium | Customizable firmness, lightweight & portable | Less durable, may slowly lose air | 2–3 years | Guest seating, temporary couches |
+| Inflatable / Adjustable | Medium | Customizable firmness, lightweight and portable | Less stable over long-term use | Approx. 2–3 years | Guest seating, travel, temporary setups |

 How to Arrange Couch Cushions for Maximum Comfort